-Unlike styrofoam, Mushroom Packaging consists of 100 percent biodegradable and renewable material that can be recycled directly in and by nature.
+Unlike Styrofoam, Mushroom Packaging consists of 100% biodegradable and renewable material that can be recycled directly in and by nature.
 Mushroom Packaging therefore contributes to “up-cycling” by providing new value to agricultural waste that otherwise has few other uses and low economic value.

 Mushrooms are being used to grow packages

-Styrofoam, like many other synthetic plastics, never actually breaks down in the nature instead it contributes to contaminating land and sea.
-Synthetic plastics also require a lot of energy in manufacturing and cause carbon dioxide emissions as they are based on oil-based and thus non-renewable raw materials.
+Styrofoam, like many other synthetic plastics, never actually breaks down in nature instead it contributes to contaminating land and sea.
+Synthetic plastics also require a lot of energy in manufacturing and cause carbon dioxide emissions as they are oil-based and thus non-renewable raw materials.

 In cases where synthetic plastics are collected, the recycling process also requires a lot of energy due to the long polymer chains that the plastics contain.
 Different additives and blending of different types of plastics also means that plastic recycling often results in “down-cycling”, that is, an impure blend material with deteriorated properties and quality.

 Mushroom Packaging is a gold-certified Cradle to Cradle product